dodona-edu/judge-html/docs/pages/testsuite-class.md

 Note that this method returns an instance of `ElementContainer`, which can be used like a regular Python `list`:

-More info on `ElementContainer`s can be found in the respective documentation page (TODO).
+More info on `ElementContainer`s can be found in the respective [documentation page](elementcontainer-class.md).

 ## Adding items to the checklist